dwyl/dev-setup/readme.md

   Download and install it even if you only use it as a "backup" editor.
   VSCodium https://vscodium.com the Open Source version of VS Code.
 All Plugins work as expected but no Tracking from Microsoft.
-+ VS Code: https://code.visualstudio.com as a backup or read-only viewer when we are working on multiple projects concurently.
++ VS Code: https://code.visualstudio.com as a backup or read-only viewer when we are working on multiple projects concurrently.
 + Sublime Text: [sublimetext.com](http://www.sublimetext.com) - fast and free-ish
   (you will be reminded to purchase a license ... but the license is perpetual not annual!)